justinnais/alpine-inc/README.md

 1. Diagrams as Code

    > We attempted to use Diagrams as Code to generate AWS diagrams from our Terraform state.
 With a bit of transformation some progress was made, however the limitations of Diagrams (not possible to link two lists together) meant we went back to a manual diagram.

+1. Private Subnets

+   > The subnets that we deploy our EC2 instances to are `private_az1` and `data_az1`.
+These do not output IP addresses as they are not public subnets.
+For the scope of this assignment, these subnets have been mapped public IP addresses, as instructed in Canvas Discussions.

+1. Ansible

+   > We had issues getting Ansible working as intended.
+The `run-ansible.sh` script creates an inventory file with the hosts for `web` and `db` instances, using the Terraform output.
+Then the Playbook runs, which applys the common template to both instances, before trying to setup the Node app on `web` and MongoDB on `db`.
+   >
+   > This fails due to error `TASK [web : Run application] fatal: [web]: FAILED! => {"changed": false, "msg": "Could not find the requested service notes.service: host"}`
+   >
+   > Many hours were spent attempting to get this working with little progress, despite following all the instructions in lab documents.